suyash-rgb/Smart-Email-Assistant/README.md

 ## Overview

 The Email Writer Assistant is a Chrome extension that helps users generate AI-powered email replies directly within Gmail.
-This extension leverages a backend API to produce professional, casual, friendly, and formal replies based on the user's selection.
+This extension leverages a backend SpringBoot API to produce professional, casual, friendly, and formal replies based on the user's selection.

 ## Features